-Ready in just 15 minutes!
-Pasta with frozen vegetables is an easy & affordable dinner.
-Using a one-pot cooking method makes the pasta extra-flavorful.
+Pasta with frozen mixed vegetables is an easy & affordable dinner.
+This recipe uses a one-pot cooking method for both the pasta and frozen vegetables that makes this simple dish extra-flavorful.

-- Only 4 ingredients
+- Only 6 ingredients (plus water).

-- No prep-work
+- No prep-work.

-- Ready in 15 minutes
+- Ready in 15 minutes.

-- It's easy to always keep frozen veggies and pasta on hand, so you can make this meal without running to the grocery store
+- It's easy to always keep frozen veggies and pasta on hand, so you can make this meal without running to the grocery store.

-Pasta: Short pasta shapes that cook in 9 to 12 minutes work best with this recipe.
+Pasta: Short pasta shapes that cook in 8 to 12 minutes work best with this recipe.
 Try penne, cavatappi, small shells, fusilli or macaroni.

 Garlic: Fresh garlic, finely chopped, is best.
 I guess garlic is optional, but it adds great flavor to this simple pasta!